This Azure tutorial will discuss the steps to Create Azure Function Time Trigger From Visual Studio.

 Follow the below steps to Publish Azure Functions Time Trigger From Visual Studio 2019.

-Right click on the Azure Functions Time Trigger project and click on the Publish button
+1. Right-click on the Azure Functions Time Trigger project and click on the Publish button

-Provide the below details as high lighted
+3. Provide the below details as highlighted

 - Name: Provide the name for the Function App